Watch demo Book a Demo

 • They’ve been inherited from previous teams or tools

-• IT believes “we need them” to be able to control our providers
+• IT believes “we need them” to control providers

 2. Avoid creating XLAs in the same way as SLAs